ghstwhl/ePartners/AA1002/README.md

 ## Description

-It's 100% compatible with the same functionality CH340G replace the Atmega16U2(USB Chip), faster and cheaper.
+It's 100% compatible with the same functionality CH340G replace the Atmega16U2(USB Driver), faster and cheaper.
 The Mega 2560 board is compatible with most shields designed for the Uno and the former boards Duemilanove or Diecimila.

 ---